fynnfluegge/doc-comments-ai/README.md

 > [!NOTE]
 > How to download models from huggingface for local usage see [Local LLM usage](https://github.com/fynnfluegge/doc-comments-ai#3-local-llm-usage)

+> [!NOTE]
+> If very extensive and descriptive documentations are needed, consider using GPT-4/GPT-3.5 Turbo 16k or a similar local model.

 > [!IMPORTANT]
 > The results by using a local LLM will highly be affected by your selected model.
 To get similar results compared to GPT-3.5/4 you need to select very large models which require a powerful hardware.